lioarce01/lioarce01/README.md

 ## <div align="center">I'm Lionel, full-stack developer 🚀</div>

 ### <div align="center">I am a software developer based in Argentina, passionate about programming.
 I stand out for continuous self-learning, autonomy, responsibility and above all with a great desire to learn new technologies every day and continue developing myself.
-Currently developing projects for my portfolio with various technologies and languages.</div>
+Currently developing projects as Freelancer for my portfolio.</div>

-- 🔭 I’m currently working on personal projects to grow up and improve my skills
+- 🔭 I’m currently working as freelance developer to grow up and improve my skills

 - ❓ Ask me about anything related to MERN/PERN stack and related technologies